Contributing to this Resource

 This will also likely change how you will write your article.

 To start off your resource, summarise what happened and what the article will be about at the top of the page.
 Let us know what aspect you will be focussing on, what happened and what the result was in brief.

-Know that your audience is likely rbels from other groups who may be interested on tried what you did out in their area or building on your ideas, so you want to let them know what is in your article or resource.
+Know that your audience is likely to be rebels from other groups who may be interested in trying out what you did in their area or building on your ideas; so you want to let them know what is in your article or resource.

 - How was it planned and organised?

-This is where we start to go into a lot more detail as this is what groups need to know if they want to replicate or build upon your success.
+This is where we start to go into a lot more detail since this is what groups need to know if they want to replicate or build upon your success.

 What about the idea itself, where did that come from, was it changed at all in the planning process?
-If your resource is on an organisational structure how did you write the proposal, who did you identify the gap and how did you land on a mandate?
+If your resource is on an organisational structure, how did you write the proposal, how did you identify the gap and how did you land on a mandate?